 Families assisted under project-based vouchers will not be required to notify the HACN before they leave a unit if they are leaving because a member of the family is the victim of a VAWA crime and the move is needed to protect the health and safety of a family member, or a family member was a victim of sexual assault that occurred on the premises during the 90-calendar day period before the family requests to move.
-In such a case the family will have to notify the HACN as soon as possible after they leave the unit, and the HACN will offer the family assistance to a different unit, or offer the family a Housing Choice Voucher if the family has been in the unit for at least a year or offer the victim a Housing Choice Voucher if a family breaks up as a result of domestic violence, dating violence, sexual assault, or stalking.
-If a tenant reasonably believes a proposed transfer would not be safe, the tenant may request a transfer to a different unit.
-If a unit is available, the transferred tenant must agree to abide by the terms and conditions that govern occupancy in the unit to which the tenant has been transferred.
+In such a case the family will have to notify the HACN as soon as possible after they leave the unit, and the HACN will offer the family assistance to a different unit, or offer the family a Housing Choice Voucher if the family breaks up as a result of domestic violence, dating violence, sexual assault, or stalking.
+If a tenant reasonably believes a proposed transfer would not be safe, the tenant must agree to abide by the terms and conditions that govern occupancy in the unit to which the tenant has been transferred.
 HACN may be unable to transfer a tenant to a particular unit if the tenant has not or cannot establish eligibility for that unit.